divenex/mathematica2jupyter/README.md

 ## Summary

 This `Mathematica2Jupyter` Wolfram Language package provides a function to convert Mathematica notebooks (`.nb` files) into Jupyter Notebook files (`.ipynb`).
 This allows for easier viewing and interaction with Mathematica notebook content within the Jupyter environment, leveraging its native notebook interface.
+The resulting `.ipynb` files are meant to be used with the official [Wolfram Language kernel for Jupyter notebooks](https://github.com/WolframResearch/WolframLanguageForJupyter).

 The conversion handles various cell types including:
 *   Input cells (Python code, assuming conversion from Wolfram Language)